premAI-io/prem-box/README.md

 ### Release Process

-When a new version (tag) of [Prem App](https://github.com/premAI-io/prem-app) or [Prem Daemon](https://github.com/premAI-io/prem-daemon) has been released, the next step is to update Prem Box repository accordingly.
+When a new version (tag) of [Prem Gatewat](https://github.com/premAI-io/prem-gateway), [Prem App](https://github.com/premAI-io/prem-app) or   [Prem Daemon](https://github.com/premAI-io/prem-daemon) has been released, the next step is to update Prem Box repository accordingly.
 In order to do that you will need to run the `bump.sh` script.

 ```sh
 bash bump.sh